-24th Advanced Level Course in Copyright and Related Rights BCC - WIPO Training Course
+WIPO-BCC 27th Advanced Level Course on Copyright and Related Rights

-In 2016 the BCC organised the 24th Advanced Level Course in Copyright and Related Rights on behalf of the WIPO Worldwide Academy, in association with UK IPO and with the support of the copyright industry.
-The BCC has arranged this event for well over 30 years and it has an international reputation.
-The 2016 course was held between 17th and 28th October at a range of venues in central London.
+In 2019, the BCC organised the 27th Advanced Level Course on Copyright and Related Rights jointly with the WIPO Academy and with the assistance of the Centre for Commercial Law Studies (CCLS) at Queen Mary University of London and the UK's IPO.
+The BCC has arranged this course for more than 35 years and it has a significant international reputation.
+The 2019 course was held from 2 to 13 September 2019 at the CCLS and at other venues in central London.

-This two-week course is aimed primarily at Government officials from developing countries and its main aim is to provide a guide to the operation of copyright and related rights, both in law and in practice, in the UK and in the context of European and International developments.
+The two-week training opportunity is aimed primarily at government officials from developing countries and its main aim has been to provide a guide to the operation of copyright and related rights, both in law and practice, in the UK and in the context of European and international developments.